-The main things to watch out for when feeding apples to dogs are the seeds and cores.
-Apple seeds contain trace amounts of cyanide, which is toxic.
-It would probably take quite a few seeds to result in any kind of cyanide poisoning, and if your dog swallows a few seeds, it isn’t likely to cause harm.
-Even so, it’s not necessary to risk your dog’s health, so just remove the seeds before you feed your dog apples.
-Some suggest that the stems of apples may be dangerous, as well, so it’s best to remove the stems, too.
-The core of the apple is very firm and difficult for most dogs to chew.
+The main things to watch for when feeding apples to dogs are seeds and cores.
+The seeds contain trace amounts of cyanide, which is toxic.
+It would take quite a few seeds to cause any kind of cyanide poisoning, and if your dog swallows a few, it isn’t likely to cause harm.
+Even so, it’s not necessary to risk your dog’s health, so remove the seeds before you feed your dog apples.
+Some suggest that stems may be dangerous, as well, so it’s best to remove stems, too.
+The core of the apple is firm and difficult for most dogs to chew.
 It may present a choking hazard or, if swallowed, cause gastrointestinal blockage.

-Apples do contain sugar, so they should be served in moderation.
-The sugar content can be a problem for dogs that suffer from cancer or diabetes, which is another reason it is important to ask your veterinarian before giving apples to your dog.
+Apples contain sugar, so serve them in moderation.
+The sugar content cause problems for dogs who suffer from cancer or diabetes, which is another reason you should ask your veterinarian before giving them to your dog.
 Additionally, too many apples can cause an upset stomach or diarrhea, even in healthy dogs.

-Apple-flavored products or products that contain apples often contain sugar, artificial flavors, or chemicals that are harmful to dogs.
-Always read the labels before you feed your dog anything that contains apples and avoid any added sugars, artificial sweeteners such as xylitol, or ingredients you are unfamiliar with, as these can be toxic.
-It is best to choose organic apples, as many apples you find in the supermarket are coated with substances that make them appear shinier.
-Wash any apples you buy, as they can contain herbicides or pesticides.
+Apple-flavored products or products that contain apples often contain sugar, artificial flavors, or chemicals.
+Always read the labels before you feed your dog any human foods and avoid added sugars, artificial sweeteners such as xylitol, or ingredients you’re unfamiliar with, as these can be toxic.
+It’s best to choose organic apples, as many apples you find in the supermarket are coated with substances that make them shinier.
+Wash any fruits you buy, as they can contain herbicides or pesticides.

-Like most foods, there is some risk that your dog may be allergic to apples.
-Rarely, an allergic reaction can lead to anaphylaxis, a potentially life-threatening condition.
-If you see the signs of an allergic reaction in your dog, including coughing, sneezing, swelling, hives, difficulty breathing, or other symptoms, stop serving your dog apples and contact your veterinarian right away.
+Like most foods, there’s some risk that your dog may be allergic.
+Rarely, allergic reactions can lead to anaphylaxis, a potentially life-threatening condition.
+If you see signs of an allergic reaction in your dog, including coughing, sneezing, swelling, hives, difficulty breathing, or other symptoms, stop serving your dog these fruits and contact your veterinarian immediately.

 How Should You Feed Apples To Your Dog?

 Always ask your veterinarian before sharing human food with your dogs.
 Some dogs have medical conditions that may be worsened by consuming apples.
-Once you have the okay from your veterinarian, make sure you wash any apples you plan to serve to your dog, remove the stems, seeds, and cores of the apples, and cut them into bite-sized slices.
+Once you have the okay from your veterinarian, make sure you wash any fruits you plan to serve to your dog, remove the stems, seeds, and cores, and cut them into bite-sized slices.

 There are plenty of ways to serve apples to dogs.
-They can be frozen and served as a refreshing summer snack.
-Apples can be mixed in with your dog’s food for a sweet treat, they can be smashed into a homemade applesauce, or they can be blended with other healthy fruits to make a tasty smoothie.
+You can freeze and serve them as a refreshing summer snack.
+They can be mixed in with your dog’s food for a sweet treat, they can be smashed into a homemade applesauce, or they can be blended with other healthy fruits to make a tasty smoothie.
 There are plenty of dog treat recipes online that include apples, so try out a few and see what your dog likes.